 First Presbyterian Church of Marietta, 189 Church Street, Marietta, Georgia 30060

-Free parking is available in church parking lots, beside the building, across the street, and beyond the railroad track.
+Free parking is available in the church parking lots, beside the building, across the street, and behind the railroad tracks.

 For more information, please call 7704267109 or visit http://www.cobbgagensoc.org/